Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

     The presentation modules are sticky so that ``module purge`` doesn't change the presentation of the modules.

+  * TODO: There is a "power user" view that will reveal a number of modules that are otherwise hidden.
+This is at their own risk.
+Use of this module is not documented on the regular LUMI-documentation.

 ### The common software subdirectories

   * We use a hidden partition module (``partition/common``) which can then be recognized by the EasyBuild configuration modules to install software in that partition.

-      * Hiding is done via a .modulerc.lua file
+      * Hiding is done via a .modulerc.lua file TODO: Switch to system-wide modulerc.lua that is activated when the LUMI software stack is loaded.

       * The path to the common software modules is added in the other partition module files, always in such a way that the partition-specific directory comes before